-The per capita income in Rolling Hills Estates in 2010 was $74,080, which is wealthy relative to California and the nation.
-This equates to an annual income of $296,320 for a family of four.
+The per capita income in Rolling Hills Estates in 2018 was $75,038, which is wealthy relative to California and the nation.
+This equates to an annual income of $300,152 for a family of four.

 Rolling Hills Estates is an extremely ethnically-diverse city.
 The people who call Rolling Hills Estates home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rolling Hills Estates residents report their race to be White, followed by Asian.
-Important ancestries of people in Rolling Hills Estates include English, German, Irish, Italian, and Swedish.
+Rolling Hills Estates also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.23% of the city’s residents.
+Important ancestries of people in Rolling Hills Estates include German, English, Italian, Irish, and French.